So, you are planning a visit to Norway? Here’s what you should know about Norwegian people to help make your trip more comfortable and enjoyable.

 4. Most Norwegian People Can Speak English

 Although we said Norwegians mostly speak their native language.
 That is not to say they do not speak other languages.
 Some can speak up to 4 languages.

 Apart from Norwegian, one of the most widely spoken languages is English.
 Even though a few cannot have a full conversation entirely in English, they can understand other English speakers and even offer satisfactory responses.

 Statistics show that 86 percent of Norwegians can speak English, which is a relatively high proportion.
-Contrast this with Canada, which is considered a native English-speaking nation, but where only 78 percent speaking English.
+Contrast this with Canada, which is considered a native English-speaking nation, but where only 78 percent speak English.

 Most of them have a noticeable accent but it’s light and doesn’t affect your ability to understand them.
 However, there are still those who speak English fluently and can rival native speakers.